 Our Grand Prize Includes Tax Payments On Your Behalf

-For the Fifth Annual Climate XChange Tesla Raffle, we offer a choice of Tesla vehicles as the Grand Prize.
-The Second through Fifth Prizes are all cash!
+For the Eighth Annual Climate XChange EV Raffle, we offer a choice of any Tesla or Rivian model, or an electric vehicle from any manufacturer that can be delivered by June 30, 2024, as the Grand Prize.
+The Second through Fifth Prizes and our Early Bird Prize are all cash!
 Because the tax burden on the Grand Prize Winner would be large (see below), we also pay the U.S. withholding tax on your Prize on your behalf.
-Turns out that there’s also a Massachusetts withholding tax that you would owe…so we pay that one, too!
+Turns out that there’s also a Massachusetts withholding tax that you would owe… so we pay that one, too!
 And for reasons you can learn in the details below, Climate XChange even pays more than you would.
-Equally as bad, if you had to pay the withholding taxes yourself on The Grand Prize, you would even have to send them in before Climate XChange could pay Tesla to deliver your Prize!
+Equally as bad, if you had to pay the withholding taxes yourself on the Grand Prize, you would even have to send them in before Climate XChange could pay an electric vehicle maker to deliver your Prize!
 Ouch!!

-- we pay the sales tax and registration fee up to $8,124
+We pay the sales tax and registration fee up to $7,352

-- we pay the Massachusetts Department of Revenue up to $9,038; you would have had to pay.
+We pay the Massachusetts Department of Revenue up to $8,816 on your behalf

-- … which means that CXC lays out a grand total of up to $189,798 for the Grand Prize
+Which means that CXC pays out a total of up to $176,320 for the Grand Prize

 You may not know this: as a Prize Winner, you may immediately owe withholding taxes to the IRS.
 Below, we explain why that’s a problem and also why we make the Grand Prize better by dealing with this problem!

 In many (most?) cases, raffles require the Winner to come up with the necessary cash in advance, either by sending the appropriate amount to the sponsoring organization or by allowing the sponsoring organization to deduct money from the Prize (if, say, the Prize has a cash component).
-In the case of Climate XChange’s Grand Prize, a Tesla Model S, Model X, Modely Y, or Model 3 valued at over $120,000, the Winner would be required to send 25% of that value to Climate XChange to be forwarded to the IRS — over $31,000!
+In the case of Climate XChange’s Grand Prize, Tesla and Rivian models are valued up to $112,835 (plus MA state sales tax and registration fee), so the Winner would be required to send 25% of that value to Climate XChange to be forwarded to the IRS — over $28,000!
 And you’d have to send us that money before you received your Prize.